 Former DVC Student Video Testimonials:

-Angela – A team of student attorneys represented Angela in her Civil Protection Order case against Damon, her boyfriend of six months, after Damon assaulted her during an argument over who would pay for groceries.
+Angela – A team of student attorneys represented Angela in her Civil Protection Order case against Damon, her boyfriend of six months, after Damon assaulted her during a heated argument about household expenses.
 When Angela tried to leave Damon’s home, he followed her outside, pushed her into a parked car, and punched her hard enough that she lost consciousness.
-Though she was ultimately able to leave, over the next week, Damon sent Angela multiple text messages, threatening to kill her.
-The Clinic students helped Angela obtain a CPO that ordered Damon to stay away from her; not to contact, harass, assault, threaten, or stalk her; to reimburse her for medical expenses related to the assault; and to obtain counseling.
-Angela was also interested in pursuing criminal charges, so her Clinic student attorneys successfully convinced the US Attorney’s office to pursue an assault charge against Damon.
+She was ultimately able to escape, but over the following week Damon sent Angela multiple text messages, threatening to kill her.
+The Clinic students helped Angela obtain a CPO that ordered Damon to stay away from her; not to contact, harass, assault, threaten, or stalk her; to reimburse her for uninsured medical expenses related to the assault; and to obtain counseling.

-Destiny – Destiny and Eric had an on-and-off relationship for several years, during which they sometimes lived together.
+Destiny – Destiny and Eric had an on-and-off relationship for several years.
 Destiny was employed as a sex worker, and Eric exerted strict control over her finances, demanding she turn over to him the money she earned.
-On nights when she failed to earn what he expected, Eric assaulted her with a belt and threatened her with a gun.
+On nights when she failed to earn what he expected, Eric often assaulted her with a belt and threatened her with a gun.
 During one argument, Eric threatened to kill Destiny’s emotional support service animal and punched her repeatedly.
 One morning, Eric woke Destiny up, yelling at her and waving a knife in her face, furious because she had slept on the sofa, rather than the floor, as he had ordered.
 When Destiny tried to leave, Eric pushed her down and strangled her.
 Destiny was able to escape, but was forced to leave everything behind.
 By the time she met with Clinic students, she and her dog had been without food for over 24 hours.
-The students secured them food and connected Destiny with resources to get clothing, including professional attire for a job interview as a store clerk– a job she ultimately obtained.
-Two weeks later, the students successfully negotiated with Eric and he ultimately agreed to the entry of a CPO that would keep him away from Destiny.
-During this process, Destiny was able to find housing and move into her own apartment.
+The students secured food for them and connected Destiny with resources to get clothing, including the professional attire she needed for a job interview as a store clerk.
+Destiny got the job and, with the students’ assistance, found her own apartment.
+The students successfully negotiated with Eric to obtain a CPO that would give Destiny the safety and space she needed to rebuild her life.

 Janae – Janae retained a team of DV Clinic students after experiencing severe psychological and emotional abuse at the hands of her partner, Mark.
-After an extensive interview, the student attorneys drafted a complaint that recounted three specific counts of domestic violence: an incident where Mark grabbed Janae by the throat, placed his hands over her mouth so that she couldn’t breathe, and shoved his knee into her back; an incident where, following an argument, Mark ripped Janae’s wig off of her head; and an incident when Mark was arrested for entering Janae’s home and destroying her furniture while her children watched.
-Following a contested trial, where the students conducted a direct examination of both Janae and the arresting officer, admitted photos of her damaged property into evidence, and cross-examined Mark, the Court awarded Janae a CPO that included a variety of safety provisions and awarded her custody of their children.
+After an extensive interview, the student attorneys drafted a three-count complaint: an incident where Mark grabbed Janae by the throat, placed his hands over her mouth so that she couldn’t breathe, and shoved his knee into her back; an incident where, following an argument, Mark ripped Janae’s wig off of her head, pulling out some of her hair; and an incident when Mark entered Janae’s home and destroyed her furniture while their children watched.
+The case went to trial, and the students conducted direct examinations of Janae and a supporting witness, admitted photos of her damaged property into evidence, and cross-examined Mark.
+The court awarded Janae a CPO that included a variety of safety provisions and awarded her custody of their children.

-Joe – When clinic student attorneys met Joe at the courthouse, he had just been threatened by his ex-partner, Samuel.
+Joe – When clinic students met Joe at the courthouse, he had just been threatened by his ex-partner, Samuel.
 Joe had recorded the threat on his phone.
-With the assistance of his student team, Joe was able to file for a Civil Protection Order and obtain a temporary order requiring Samuel to vacate their shared apartment immediately.
-Over the next two weeks, the student attorneys entered into negotiations with Samuel’s attorney to resolve the matter short of a trial.
-Samuel offered to provide Joe with substantial financial assistance and to move out of the shared apartment, in exchange for Joe dismissing the protection order.
-Because this outcome achieved Joe’s goals, and because he was confident that this outcome would keep him safe, he agreed to the settlement and to dismiss his case.
+The students drafted a filed a petition for a CPO on Joe’s behalf, and appeared in court that afternoon to obtain a temporary order requiring Samuel to immediately vacate the apartment he and Joe shared.
+Over the next two weeks, the students negotiated with Samuel’s counsel to resolve the matter short of a trial, and obtained a settlement which met all of Joe’s goals.

 Sylvia – Sylvia sought protection from her husband, Robert.
 Over their three-year marriage, Robert had become increasingly jealous, possessive, and violent.
 Whenever Sylvia left their apartment, he accused her of seeing another man; he frequently hid the keys to the car and the house from her so that she could not leave.
 He began to follow her everywhere.
 One night, after she had gone out for a few hours, Robert told her that if he saw her with another man, he would kill them both.
 He slammed Sylvia against the bed and held an iron over her head, threatening to kill her with it.
-Robert was a heavy drinker, and on previous occasions when he was intoxicated, he forced Sylvia to have sex with him, pinning her down on the bed.
-The day before she came to the Courthouse to seek protection, Sylvia had made the decision to leave Robert.
-As she began packing, Robert assaulted her in front of their 1½ year-old son.
+Robert was a heavy drinker, and on previous occasions when he was intoxicated, he had forced Sylvia to have sex with him, pinning her down on the bed.
+The day before she came to the courthouse to seek protection, Sylvia had decided to leave Robert.
+As she began packing, Robert assaulted her in front of their 19-month-old son.
 He then disconnected the phone and blocked the door of the apartment, preventing Sylvia from leaving.
 Finally, someone outside the building heard Sylvia’s cries for help and called the police.
-Robert was arrested, and Sylvia and her son fled to her sister’s apartment for safety.
-Domestic Violence Clinic students represented Sylvia in her CPO trial.
-After winning her case, the judge awarded Sylvia a CPO, directing Robert not to assault or threaten her or her child, to stay away from her, and to vacate the family home.
-Robert was also ordered to enroll in domestic violence counseling and substance abuse treatment, and Sylvia was awarded custody and child support.
+Sylvia and her son fled to her sister’s apartment for safety.
+DVC students represented Sylvia and won her CPO trial.
+Sylvia left court with a CPO that directed Robert not to assault or threaten her or her child, to stay away from her, to vacate the family home, and to enroll in domestic violence counseling and substance abuse treatment.
+Sylvia was awarded custody and child support.

-Grace – Clinic students attorneys represented Grace in her Civil Protection Order case against her husband, Eugene, to whom she had been married for nearly a decade.
+Grace – Clinic students attorneys represented Grace in her CPO case against her husband, Eugene, to whom she had been married for nearly a decade.
 The abuse Grace experienced included assaults and a series of actions by Eugene that, together, constituted criminal stalking.
-Several days after Grace filed her petition, Eugene filed a retaliatory cross-petition against her, a move that was part and parcel of his larger pattern of stalking behavior.
-The student attorneys successfully argued for the dismissal of Eugene’s petition, which failed to state a legal claim on which relief could be granted.
-Grace’s trial against Eugene took place over two days, during which the students completed an opening statement, a direct examination of Grace, a cross-examination of Eugene, and a closing argument.
-At the end of the trial, the judge granted Grace’s petition and entered a year-long Civil Protection Order on her behalf, ordering Eugene to stay away from and not contact, harass, assault, threaten, or stalk her and to vacate their shared home.
+Several days after Grace filed her petition, Eugene filed a retaliatory cross-petition against her, a move that was a predictable part of his systematic stalking behavior.
+The students successfully argued for the dismissal of Eugene’s petition, for failure to state a legal claim on which relief could be granted, and handled the trial on Grace’s CPO claim.
+Over the course of two days, the students completed an opening statement, a direct examination of Grace, a cross-examination of Eugene, and a closing argument.
+At the end of the trial, the judge granted Grace’s petition and entered a CPO on her behalf.

 *Names and minor details have been changed to protect client identity.